-Athletic Fields
+Athletic Field

-The athletic fields were originally lawns that have been sectioned over time as various regions of the campus were incrementally paved.
-They are situated in the northeastern and northwestern regions of the campus and appear to have received their current configuration in the 2000s.
+The athletic field was originally a larger lawn that has been sectioned over time as various regions of the campus have been incrementally paved.
+It is situated in the northwestern region of the campus and appears to have received its current configuration in the 2000s.